SaherMuhamed/arp-spoof-detector/README.md

    By default, the script will sniff packets on the 'eth0' network interface.
 You can modify the interface by editing the sniff(interface='eth0') line in the script.

 5. The script will start sniffing network packets and display a warning message if an ARP spoofing attack is detected.
-6. Press Ctrl + C to stop the script.
+6. Press `Ctrl + C` to stop the script.

+### Updates
+`v1.0.1 - 30/12/2023`
+- adding more verbose outputs
+- improve detecting functionality